Kamindu Mendis: Early and domestic career

 Mendis started bowling with both arms at the age of 13 while playing cricket for Richmond College, Galle.
 He made his List A debut alongside Charith Asalanka on 30 November 2015 in the AIA Premier Limited Over Tournament.

 The following month, he was named in Sri Lanka's squad for the 2016 Under-19 Cricket World Cup.
 He was named as the Under-19 captain in December 2016 and captained the Sri Lankan squad for the 2018 Under-19 Cricket World Cup.

 He was named in Colombo's squad for the 2017–18 Super Four Provincial Tournament and the 2018 Super Provincial One Day Tournament, before being named in the squad the 2018 SLC T20 League.
 He made his Twenty20 debut for Colombo on 21 August 2018.

 He made his first-class debut for Tamil Union Cricket and Athletic Club in the 2018–19 Premier League Tournament on 30 November 2018.
 In March 2019, he was named in Colombo's squad for the 2019 Super Provincial One Day Tournament.
 In December 2019, he was the leading wicket-taker in the 2019–20 Invitation Limited Over Tournament, with nineteen dismissals in eight matches.

 Lanka Premier League (LPL)

 In October 2020, he was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named as the vice-captain of the SLC Greens team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Kandy Warriors following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Kandy Falcons for the third edition of the Lanka Premier League.

+In May 2026, he was signed by the Colombo Kaps as the "Local Star Player" for the 2026 Lanka Premier League.